Apple Transitional Export Quota Bill

 The fee is payable by the person to whom the certificate is issued.

-The amount of the fee may include an amount necessary to recover NZAPI’s costs associated with allocating quota to the person.
+The amount of the fee may include an amount necessary to recover NZAPI’s costs associated with processing the quota application concerned.